Narlilol/iSpoof/README.md

 ## ⚠️ Important Disclaimer

 **This tool is intended for entertainment purposes only.**

-- This application should be used to create jokes and have fun with friends
+- Use this application to create light-hearted jokes and have fun with friends.
-- Do NOT use this tool for:
+- **Do NOT use this tool for any harmful or malicious activities, including but not limited to:**
   - Cyberbullying
   - Scamming
   - Harassment
-  - Any form of abuse or malicious intent
+  - Abuse in any form

-- The creator of this application is not responsible for any misuse of this tool
+- The creator of this application assumes no responsibility for any misuse.
-- Users are solely responsible for how they use this application
+- Users are fully responsible for their actions while using this tool.
-- Any misuse of this tool for harmful purposes is strictly prohibited
+- Misuse of this application for harmful purposes is strictly prohibited.

 ## 🚀 Features